WHEN THE FIRST DOMINO FALLS

 Then came the moment.

-You’d tip the first domino.
+You’d tip the first one.

 And suddenly everything moved.

-One domino striking the next…
+One striking the next.

-then the next.
+Then the next.

 A cascading motion that was strangely satisfying to watch.

-Hours of setup…
+Hours of setup.

-gone in seconds.
+Gone in seconds.

 Unless, of course, you decided to start all over again.